mavenius/renogy-bt-esphome/README.md

   - renogy_rover_utilities.h contains methods to do the payload creation and response parsing for communicating with the BT device.
 This file shouldn't require any editing in order to get things running.

+### Getting started with ESPHome
+If you don't yet have any experience with ESPHome, I recommend looking here for guidance: https://esphome.io/guides/getting_started_command_line
+I use the command line to compile and upload my configurations to my ESP32 board(s) and therefore don't have any experience with the ESPHome web interface (glancing through the docs, I don't know how to use header files like `renogy_battery_utilities.h` that are used in this project, so the CLI is probably your best bet.)
+Here are instructions to install ESPHome manually (which is what I did.) https://esphome.io/guides/installing_esphome

+Once that is done, you can run commands such as these from the root of this project:
+`esphome compile renogy_batteries.yaml` # (compiles without uploading, so you can test your changes without needing a board connected)
+`esphome run renogy_batteries.yaml` # (compiles and uploads to a connected board)

 ### Disclaimer

 This is not an official library endorsed by the device manufacturer.
 Renogy and all other trademarks in this repo are the property of their respective owners and their use herein does not imply any sponsorship or endorsement.